AI-Hypercomputer/xpk/README.md

 ### Running workloads with storage

-If you specified `--auto-mount=true`, then all workloads deployed on a cluster will have the volume attached by default.
-If not, then in order to have the storage attached, you have to add `--storage` parameter to `workload create`:
+If you specified `--auto-mount=true` when creating or attaching a storage, then all workloads deployed on the cluster will have the volume attached by default.
+Otherwise, in order to have the storage attached, you have to add `--storage` parameter to `workload create` command:

 ```shell
 python3 xpk.py workload create \